official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 no limitations on it … so … the outside world can have confidence that he is not hiding material that he has promised to give up.”

-[^132] The National Archives, 11 March 2002, Press Conference – PM and Vice President Dick Cheney.
+[^132]: The National Archives, 11 March 2002, Press Conference – PM and Vice President Dick Cheney.

 451

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford367.
-Mr Powell told the Inquiry that the meeting with Vice President Cheney constituted the first “face to face” discussions with the US.[^133] Mr Cheney wanted to discuss Iraq with Mr Blair before he consulted Middle East leaders about what should be done in Iraq and “their tolerance … for action”.
+367. Mr Powell told the Inquiry that the meeting with Vice President Cheney constituted the first “face to face” discussions with the US.[^133] Mr Cheney wanted to discuss Iraq with Mr Blair before he consulted Middle East leaders about what should be done in Iraq and “their tolerance … for action”.